sammyd/iOS8-day-by-day-book/manuscript/34-corelocation-auth.md

 If you run your app up yet again you'll notice that it still doesn't work.
 This is getting kinda ridiculous now.

-This is because that key (`NSLocationUsageDescription`) is ignored in iOS8 and later.
+This is because that key (`NSLocationUsageDescription`) is ignored in iOS 8 and later.
 Instead, two new keys have been introduces, corresponding to the two privacy modes introduced before: